open/close all folders

 - And finally, Lamilton Taeshawn is based on a real kid named Latarian Milton.
 And Latarian really did steal his grandma's car, and beat her up over a fried chicken dispute, this wasn't exaggeration made up by the show.

-- Riley's chocolate bar trafficking operation is all fun and games until real gangsters hired by the World's Ultimate Chocolate company show up to harass and threaten all of his friends and associates, who are elementary school children.
+- Riley's chocolate bar trafficking operation is all fun and games until real gangsters hired by the World's Ultimate Chocolate company show up to harass and threaten all of his friends and associates, most of whom are elementary school children.

 - Robert and his grandsons almost get killed by a car bomb, just barely a few feet away from the explosion.
 (But naturally, Robert is more upset that his expensive new car was destroyed.)